dsmrreader/dsmr-reader/README.md

 pip3 install -r dsmrreader/provisioning/requirements/base.txt -r dsmrreader/provisioning/requirements/postgresql.txt
 ```

 Did every go as planned?
-When either of the database clients refures to install due to missing files/configs, make sure you installed `libmysqlclient-dev` (MySQL) or `postgresql-server-dev-all` (PostgreSQL) earlier in the process, when you installed the database server itself.
+When either of the database clients refuses to install due to missing files/configs, make sure you installed `libmysqlclient-dev` (**MySQL**) or `postgresql-server-dev-all` (**PostgreSQL**) earlier in the process, when you installed the database server itself.

 Now it's time to bootstrap the application and check whether all settings are good and requirements are met.
 Execute this to init the database:

 `./manage.py migrate`

 Prepare static files for webinterface.
-This will copy all statis to the directory we created for Nginx earlier:
+This will copy all statis to the directory we created for Nginx earlier.
+It allows us to have Nginx serve static files outside our project/code root:

 `./manage.py collectstatic --noinput`